Chip Peterson: Personal

 Peterson attended the University of North Carolina, where he swam for the North Carolina Tar Heels swimming and diving team.
 During his freshman year, he set the Tar Heels team records in three events: the 500-, 1000-, and 1650-yard freestyle.
 At the Atlantic Coast Conference (ACC) championships, Peterson placed second in the 1650-yard freestyle and fifth in the 500-yard freestyle.
 He was the subject of a feature story that ran in The Daily Tar Heel during the year.

 Peterson's father, Pete, is a professor of Marine Sciences at UNC.
 He was named the 2010 ACC Men's Swimming and Diving Scholar-Athlete of the Year.

+While in college, Peterson was diagnosed with ulcerative colitis and ended up having a total colectomy.
+Inspired by the medical professionals who treated him, he attended medical school and decided to pursue a residency in urology.
+After two years of residency at the University of Indiana, he returned to UNC to take Internal Medicine.